Anthony Walker (rugby league): North Wales Crusaders

+Hunslet RLFC

+On 23 April 2026 it was reported that he had signed for Hunslet RLFC in the RFL Championship.

 International

 In October 2013, Walker represented Wales in the 2013 Rugby League World Cup.
 Walker made his international début against the United States in a match that also saw him score his first international try.
 Walker was back to playing in the Red Jersey of the Cymru in the 2015 European Cup tournament.